 How much does the testing cost?
 Is it covered by most insurance plans?

 Information from the state lab suggests that costs for blood testing may range from $45 to $305.
 Costs associated with ultrasound tests will vary based on how many are done during your pregnancy.
 We hope that these costs will be covered at least in part by insurance companies, just as testing for other possible exposures during pregnancy would be covered.

-Is Colorado Fetal Care Center (CFCC) currently offering testing?
+Is the Colorado Fetal Care Center currently offering testing?

-We are offering testing through our Maternal-Fetal Medicine Clinics in the community and by supporting our referring providers with resources and information if they chose to do this testing in their clinics.
+We are offering testing through our maternal fetal medicine clinics in the community.
+We also support our referring providers with resources and information if they chose to do this testing in their clinics.

 Who should I call and where should I go?

 Call your primary obstetrical providers office for advice/evaluation.
-If they recommend Maternal Fetal Medicine evaluation, we would be happy to see you at the location below most convenient for you:
+If they recommend a maternal fetal medicine evaluation, we would be happy to see you at a location most convenient for you: